pypi/conveyor/README.md

 ## Deployment

-Conveyor has only one configuration, read from the environment:
+Conveyor reads configuration from the environment:

 - `CONVEYOR_ENDPOINT`: The host to query for JSON documents, `https://pypi.python.org`
+- `DOCS_BUCKET`: The S3 Bucket that hosts user documentation, `pypi-docs`